 Product Backlog

-• The product backlog is a core element of the scrum framework.
-It contains the list of prioritized items that need to be done to improve the product.
+- The product backlog is a core element of Scrum, containing a prioritized list of items the team must complete to improve the product.
 It includes features, bug fixes, and technical debt that the team needs to deliver to reach the desired product outcome.

-• Core Components of the Product Backlog.
+- Core Components of the Product Backlog.

-• Epics: Large size of work that can be broken down into smaller, manageable pieces.
+- Epics: Large size of work that can be broken down into smaller, manageable pieces.

-• User Stories: A user story is a fundamental unit of work in the product backlog within the Scrum framework.
+- User Stories: A user story is a fundamental unit of work in the product backlog within the Scrum framework.
 It represents a single piece of functionality or feature from the perspective of the end user.

-• Features: Larger pieces of functionality that provide significant value for the end user.
+- Features: Larger pieces of functionality that provide significant value for the end user.

-• Bugs: Issues that need to be fixed to improve the product’s functionality or performance(the product’s quality).
+- Bugs: Issues that need to be fixed to improve the product’s functionality or performance(the product’s quality).

-• Tasks: Specific pieces of work derived from user stories.
+- Tasks: Specific pieces of work derived from user stories.

-• Technical Debt: Refactoring and improvements needed in the codebase to improve code quality.
+- Technical Debt: Refactoring and improvements needed in the codebase to improve code quality.

 Sprint Backlog